WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 pay bills, and gain access to credit.

-Farhad is without state or financial institutional support, which changes the dynamic from the case in a G20 nation.
-On the other hand, this should cause the regulatory burden to be lower.
+Farhad is without state or financial institutional support, which changes the dynamic from the case of Darla residing in a G20 nation.
+On the other hand, this may result in a lower regulatory burden.
 What Farhad needs is a way to take the same semi-informal exchanges mentioned in previous use cases and bundle them up into a highly-available, privacy-respecting, verifiable record of credible activity, which is the basic information required for a consumer-facing financial market.

 The following process could satisfy these requirements: